Education in Portugal: Other types of school education

-The Portuguese educational/vocational system is open.
-This means that once any student finishes his/her basic studies successfully he/she can choose, freely, any kind of course in any training domain/area.
-Any secondary course completed successfully allows the student apply to any course of higher education, independently of the training domain the student chose in the secondary level of education.
+The Portuguese educational/professional system is open.
+This means that once any student finishes his/her basic studies successfully he/she can choose, freely, any kind of course in any domain/area.
+Any secondary course completed successfully allows the student apply to any course of higher education, independently of the domain the student chose in the secondary level of education.
 However, to ingress university each superior course requires specific exams correspondent to subjects of a knowledge domain.

-In Portugal, initial vocational education and training can be divided into two main modalities according to the Ministry responsible for the training:
+In Portugal, initial professional education and qualification can be divided into two main modalities according to the Ministry responsible for the qualification:

-a) Initial vocational education and training in the education system (under the regulation of the Ministry of Education):
+a) Initial professional education and qualification in the education system (under the regulation of the Ministry of Education):